rtCamp/Frappe-Manager/docs/commands/services.md

 **Examples**:

 _Restart global-db only_
+Restarts the global-db service only.
 ```bash
 fm services restart global-db
 ```

 _Restart all global services_
+Restarts all managed global services.
 ```bash
 fm services restart all
 ```